ccamel/awesome-ccamel/README.md

 - [AntoineAugusti/feature-flags](https://github.com/AntoineAugusti/feature-flags) - Feature flags API written in Go
 - [AppsFlyer/go-sundheit](https://github.com/AppsFlyer/go-sundheit) - A library built to provide support for defining service health for golang services.
 It allows you to register async health checks for your dependencies and the service itself, provides a health endpoint that exposes their status, and health metrics.
 - [AsaiYusuke/jsonpath](https://github.com/AsaiYusuke/jsonpath) - A query library for retrieving part of JSON based on JSONPath syntax.
+- [AstraBert/workflows-go](https://github.com/AstraBert/workflows-go) - An implementation of event-driven workflows in Go
 - [Bearer/bearer](https://github.com/Bearer/bearer) - Code security scanning tool (SAST) to discover, filter and prioritize security and privacy risks.
 - [BitCannaGlobal/bcna](https://github.com/BitCannaGlobal/bcna) - BitCanna Blockchain based on Cosmos SDK
 - [BoltApp/sleet](https://github.com/BoltApp/sleet) - Payment abstraction library - one interface for multiple payment processors ( inspired by Ruby's ActiveMerchant )